 Full-buffer.
 The fast path's cycle time is 0.995 of the uniform-access cycle time, and the slow path's cycle is 1.043 of the uniform-access cycle time.
 For the average cycle time of the non-uniform accesses to beat the uniform access cycle time, 88.9% of accesses must hit in the fast path.
 The fast path's energy per cycle is 0.978 of the uniform-access energy, and the slow path's energy per cycle 1.008 of the uniform-access energy.
-For the average energy of the non-uniform accesses to beat the uniform accesses energy, 26.6% of accesses must hit in the fast path.
+For the average energy of the non-uniform accesses to beat the uniform accesses to beat the uniform accesses to beat the uniform accesses energy.